Arjunhubgit/Arjunhubgit/README.md

 - 👀 I’m interested in web developing and game developing.
 - 🌱 I’m currently learning python, Javascrip.
 - 💞️ I’m looking to collaborate in my discord chennal
-- 📫 How to reach me arjunearick@gamil.com (or) my discord : notmyfult
+- 📫 Reach me arjunearick@gamil.com (or) my discord : notmyfult

 <!---
 Arjunhubgit/Arjunhubgit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.